Loquendo: Enabling platforms

-This continuing research and development have led Loquendo to be one of the most widely known brands in the field of synthesis and voice recognition.
+Ongoing research and development have established Loquendo as a recognized provider of speech synthesis and voice recognition technology.

 The brand

 The name Loquendo was devised by the wife of the founding CEO, Silvano Giorcelli, while the logo was created by the Telecom Italia graphic department.
 When displayed as an animated gif the three ripples above the "O" turn on in sequence, giving the sense of the emission of sound.

 The brand has not been protected by the company, there are other Italian companies whose name directly derives from Loquendo, and this has contributed to its widespread use, even at the expense of competing brands.

 Sale of the company

 Over the years there have been rumors of the sale of Loquendo to other companies.

 The most recent was in the summer of 2011, when it was announced that two multinational USA based companies, Nuance and Avaya, were looking into the possibility of a takeover.

 As Nuance was a direct competitor of the Italian company there was some worry by Loquendo workers that were worried about the possible dismemberment of research and development and the disappearance from Italy of an excellent brand with forty years experience.

 A purchase by Avaya seemed more desirable as its activities were complementary to the activity carried on by Loquendo; Avaya in fact did not own any speech technology and therefore could have been very interested in the possibility of in-house development rather than purchasing them from outside companies.

 These reports were followed with great interest by the workers, local authorities in Turin and Piedmont and the entire international scientific community.

 On 13 August 2011, Telecom Italia publicly announced the sale of its entire stake in Loquendo to Nuance for 53 million euros.